sowmyarshetty/Project2-AI-Class/README.md

 #### Decision Tree Model
 The Initial Decision Tree Model Accuracy Score : 1.0

-* Exploring Decision Tree Model by removing "Adenocarcinoma_Type" , "Cancer_Stage" ,"Survival_Years" from the training dataset.
+* The tree has perfect classification (Gini = 0.0 at leaf nodes), meaning the model has memorized the dataset rather than learning general patterns.
+* Issue: This will not generalize well to unseen data.
+* Data Leakage Detected
+* Top Decision Node: Mortality_Rate
+* Mortality_Rate should NOT be a predictor for diagnosis because it is determined AFTER diagnosis.
+* Fix: Remove "Mortality_Rate" from features.
+* Second Decision Node: Adenocarcinoma_Type

 ![DecisionTree1](images/Decision-Tree1.png)

+* Exploring Decision Tree Model improved by removing "Adenocarcinoma_Type" , "Cancer_Stage" ,"Survival_Years" from the training dataset.
 * The accuracy score of the improved Decision Tree Model = 0.9744147574047636

 ![DecisionTree2](images/Decision-Tree2.png)